 - Your resume should be in tip-top shape.
-Check our tips on this website to help you put your best foot forward
+Check our resume tips to help you put your best foot forward.

 - Update your resume with your latest achievements – this helps to get your resume to the top of the pile (and there is plenty of competition this time of year, so this is important!)

 - Update your LinkedIn profile.
 There is a new feature on LinkedIn launched last year, so recruiters can see you are in the market and interested to talk about new jobs.
 LinkedIn have assured candidates that your current employer can’t see this to preserve your confidentiality.